 During this series, I’ve brought you stories of poltergeists, residual hauntings including sightings and auditory phenomena, all of which I’m at a loss to explain.
+(Don't worry if you've just stumbled here, there are links to previous posts at the end of this one!)

 One day at the Royal Oak (and not at the Hotel where I experienced that feeling), my parents were alone and got a very similar feeling.
 Enjoying the experience about as much as I did when I felt the same thing many years later, they decided to go out.
 As they were about to climb into the car, my uncle, the DJ in the nightclub, returned from an errand.